‘Quantico’ Won’t Return For Season 4, But The Recruits Are Shipping Off To A Slew Of New Projects

 Outside of celeb news, Chopra can be seen in an upcoming meta-romantic comedy titled Isn't It Romantic alongside a couple of Aussies you may recognize (Liam Hemsworth and Rebel Wilson), Adam Devine, and your GLOW favorite, Emmy nominee Betty Gilpin.
 She's also starring in Bharat, a Bollywood adaptation of the Korean film Ode To My Father.

-While the actor only joined Quantico for the final season, she is always a welcome addition to any series.
+While the actor only joined Quantico for the final season, she is always a welcome addition to any series, whether it's The Magicians or old episodes of Switched At Birth and The West Wing.
 Next, you'll see Matlin on the big screen in Silent Knight.

 While the show's creator exited the series after Season 2, fans might be interested to see what Safran — who also brought us Gossip Girl and Smash — has in the works.
 His new musical series Mixtape will air on Netflix.
 According to Variety, Mixtape can be described as "a romantic musical drama that looks at the love stories connecting a diverse, disparate group of people in contemporary Los Angeles through the music that lives inside their hearts and minds."